14. Text Data

 .

-Lexicographic ordering (character-by-character, from left to right) is, however, not necessarily appropriate for strings featuring numerals:
+The lexicographic ordering (character-by-character, from left to right) is not necessarily appropriate for strings with numerals:

 ## False

-Also, it only takes into account the numeric codes corresponding to each Unicode character, therefore does not work well with non-English alphabets:
+Additionally, it only takes into account the numeric codes (see Section 14.4.3.4) corresponding to each Unicode character.
+Consequently, it does not work well with non-English alphabets:

 "MIELONECZKĄ" < "MIELONECZKI"